thestics/language_bot/README.md

 once in a while.

-What this bot intended for is to remove need in manual revision of stored words by making him to ask you for translation of word you have gave to him.
+What this bot intended for is to remove need in manual revision of stored words by making him to ask you for translation of a random word from words you have gave to him.
 You can copy-paste your notes with words in given format, and send them to bot.
 Also you are able to manually schedule him this 'questioning', so at given time a message will be sent to you with question about translation of